UkraineNow-Intel/autoSA-backend/README.md

 VS Code will automatically run migrations inside developement container to get Djagno database created (see [devcontainer.json](.devcontainer/devcontainer.json) to know more).

 Once the development container is up and running, VS Code will spawn a shell inside of it.
 Please refer to [Start Django Server](#start-django-server) to learn what to do next.

+PostgreSQL and Redis services will be accessible via `5432` and `6379` TCP ports of localhost interface.

 ### Local development with Dockerized dependencies
 This approach still leverages Docker containers for dependencies, but local development happens at the host machine.